DeanDodds/milestoneproject4/README.md

 # North Yeast Brew

 northyeastbrewing.co.uk is to promote  a new micro-brew pub launching in Newcastle called North Yeast Brewing.
-The website the main purpose inform potential costumers of the brewery, promote the Tap room, highlight the selection of craft beer available and promote Events the company will be attending and hosting. ​
+The main purpose of the website is to inform potential customers of the brewery, promote the Tap Room, highlight the selection of craft beer available, and promote events the company will be attending and hosting. ​

 <a href="https://north-yeast-brewing.herokuapp.com/">Go to live website.....</a>